wp-plugins/likebtn-like-button/readme.txt

 [youtube https://www.youtube.com/watch?v=n4gye6Blmf8]

+The plugin powered by <a href="http://likebtn.com" target="_blank" title="Like Button for Website">LikeBtn.com</a>.
 The plugin is **commercial** and provides a 7-day TRIAL.
 After TRIAL ends your website is switched to the FREE plan and you can continue using FREE or <a href="http://likebtn.com/en/#plans_pricing" target="_blank" title="Like Button Plans">upgrade.

 = Live Demo =
 <a href="http://wordpress.likebtn.com" target="_blank" title="wordpress like button demo">http://wordpress.likebtn.com</a>